Frequently Asked Submission Questions

 When will I be notified if my submission has been accepted?

 If you have completed all of the submission steps, then your submission is in our database.
 You will NOT automatically receive an email confirming receipt of your submission.
-The “Verify Submission” page of the submission process shows you your completed submission as it will appear online and in the printed meeting program.
+The “Verify Submission” page of the submission process shows your completed submission as it will appear online and in the printed meeting program.
 This page also provides a button that allows you to email yourself a copy of your submission.

 What if I have problems submitting online?